-The ability to effectively identify the geospatial characteristics of an agency's business activities begins with a thorough analysis of the operational missions of the organization.
-The development of an accurate description of an organization's business activities (and value chains) and its business enterprise priorities will help managers and program officials determine geospatial activities within their business function.
+An analysis of the operational missions of the organization will help managers and program officials determine current geospatial activities within their business areas and identify business areas where geospatial-enabling business functions will improve effectiveness and efficiency of services to citizens.
 This topic will be covered in more detail in section 4.3.